 Most of the new hot water heaters are pretty efficient and don’t need any additional insulation.
 However some of the older tanks, or less efficient newer tanks, could benefit from some added insulation.
 They way to tell if you need more insulation is to simply touch the side of your hot water tank.
 If it is warm to the touch, then some of the heat is escaping which is a sign the tank isn’t that efficient.

 Since I installed our hot water heater blanket I haven’t noticed much of a difference.
-But if I stick my hand between the insulation and the tank, it is warmer than had the blanket not been there.
-According to the instructions, the blanket is supposed to pay for itself in about 18 months, but this is hard to verify.
+If I stick my hand between the insulation and the tank, it is warmer than had the blanket not been there.
+According to the instructions, the blanket is supposed to pay for itself in about 18 months.
+However, this would be very difficult to prove.

 UPDATE (2018): My old hot water heater picture above died and the newer one I purchased is far superior.
 It does not need a hot water insulation blanket.
 You really shouldn’t need one with today’s newer hot water heaters.